kujaku11/mth5/docs/source/file_readers.rst

 The reader should be setup with having a class that contains the metadata which is inherited to a class that holds the data.
 This makes things a little easier to separate and read.
 It helps if the metadata has similar names as the standards but don't have to be it just means you have to do some translation.

-It helps if you have property values of the main information, if attributes are not appropriate, that is passed onto :class:`mth5.timeseries.MTTS` or :class:`mth5.timeseries.RunTS`.
+It helps if you have properties, if attributes are not appropriate, for importan information that is passed onto :class:`mth5.timeseries.MTTS` or :class:`mth5.timeseries.RunTS`.

 .. code-block:: python

-	from mth5 import timeseries
+	from mth5.timeseries import MTTs, RunTS

 	class MyFileMetadata:
 		""" Read in metadata into appropriate objects """